 These Temples are not restricted to physical locations.
 Certainly, nature spirits will inhabit a grove, and some gods have been domesticated by architecture, but many more will choose a form that allows them to actively participate in the mortal world they are now a part of.
 Of most interest to many adventurers, offensive and defensive spells will gladly* inhabit a suitable weapon or piece of armour.

 Now, suitability is a tenebrous and tenuous concept when it comes to Temple items.
 However, arms and armour that have survived countless battles and adventures and have triumphed over insurmountable odds are invariably hot property for spirits on the rise.
 Lower class spells will tolerate merely masterfully created pieces, particularly if they given the respect they deserve.
-Jewels, rituals, solemn oaths, blood sacrifices, all this and more may be required to convince .
+Jewels, rituals, solemn oaths, blood sacrifices, all this and more may be required to convince the average spell to adopt physical form.
 Assume the worst if a spirit deigns to inhabit a sword of a clearly lower class than one would normally expect.
 Hence, the importance of naming conventions.
 Swords are only given names after they’ve lasted through enough battles and adventures to warrant a truly magnificent Temple.
 Misnaming a blade and attempting to coerce a spirit to reside within is liable to result in an insulted spirit and a vaporised enchanter.

 Keep in mind, the only spells that are powerful enough to form flashy** magic weapons are Emblem spells, the rarest and most sought-after of arcanum.
 Spells of a lower potency won’t be able to impact the material world without the power of a mortal caster behind it, and that’s nigh-impossible when sealed in steel.
 However, these ordinary spells have an obviously supernatural understanding of their host, the Temple, and can grant various bonuses to a wielder... but they can also revoke that bonus if their esoteric demands are not met.
 Far more reliable to mix a drop or ten of occultum into the molten metal and call it a day.